Neighbourhoods in Regina, Saskatchewan: Albert Street South

 The McCallum-Hill property development company pounced on the opportunity provided by the new Albert Street bridge, developing an imposing row of still-impressive mansions along south Albert Street and in the immediately adjacent old Lakeview precinct during the years immediately following the establishment of the province of Saskatchewan and designation of Regina as the provincial capital through until the beginning of the depression.

 The mansions of Walter Hill (built in 1911), E.D.
 McCallum (1912) and H.M.
 McCallum (1913), the principals of the McCallum-Hill company, remain standing on Albert Street South; the Hill residence is a designated municipal heritage site; the E.D.
-McCallum house was owned by the Sisters of the Precious Blood and used by them as an enclosed convent from 1948-59.
+McCallum house was owned by the Sisters of the Precious Blood and used by them as an enclosed convent from 1948 to 1959.

 Regina's early promise soon failed with the stock market crash of 1929 and the long years of prairie drought which followed; the neighbourhood remains the closest approximation in Regina to Toronto's Forest Hill and Bridle Path.